-Goosfest 2025 – A huge welcome to this year’s Goosfest.
+Goosfest 2026 – A huge welcome to this year’s Goosfest

-We open with a relatively new part of the festival, but something that is now much loved and appreciated.
-Goosfest Art Weekend over the last weekend in September provides a wonderful display of art by more than 20 professional artists, on show in the beautiful Victorian barn at Orchards Farm opposite Bidlea Dairy, Twemlow.
-We also have a range of workshops, including a cheese-making demonstration, clay workshop at Lowe’s Farm, bookbinding and others.
+For the past few years, Goosfest has begun with Goosfest Art Weekend over the last weekend in September, providing a wonderful display of art by more than 20 professional artists, on show in the beautiful Victorian barn at Orchards Farm opposite Bidlea Dairy, Twemlow.
+We are also working closely with Cheshire Clay Studio at Lowes Farm to provide ‘taster’ clay workshops.
+A wide range of workshops are being offered, including painting, printmaking, various pottery sessions, cookery and pétanque.

-Goostrey Archives are organising a fascinating display on Saturday September 27th about Goostrey’s two wonderful pubs, with a display about each pub in The Crown and The Space Invader respectively.
-Why not wander further on after the pub exhibitions to Goostrey Station to add to your historical knowledge of Goostrey and enjoy the exhibition curated by Friends of Goostrey, about the 200 hundred years’ anniversary of rail travel locally.
-And the Art Weekend also sees the first of our musical concerts – a 4pm performance in St Luke’s Church, Goostrey, by Biddulph Male Voice Choir.
+Goostrey Archives are organising an educational display on Saturday September 26th in The Crown pub, with photographs and memorabilia covering education in the village.
+And the Art Weekend also sees the first of our musical concerts – a 4pm performance on Sunday September 27th in St Luke’s Church, Goostrey, by Warrington Male Voice Choir.

-Goostrey Flower Club is again decorating St Luke’s Church for the duration of the music and arts festival, with gorgeous autumnal displays from Friday October 3rd to Sunday October 12th .
+Goostrey Flower Club is again decorating St Luke’s Church for the duration of the music and arts festival, with club members putting together a wonderful selection of arrangements around the theme ‘A year in flowers’.

 Your Goosfest needs you!